danyalsaqib/self-supervised-robotic-grasping/README.md

 On this terminal, the roscore will start running.
 The roscore is what enables communication between the robot and the PC.
 Leave the roscore running on this terminal.

 ### Terminal 2
-On this terminal, run the following commands
+On this terminal, run the following commands:
 ```
 $ cd ~catkin_ws/src/tutorials
 $ python3 OD_Script.py